Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 The way you remove stains from a memory foam mattress will differ from how you clean a regular mattress.
 Memory foam is highly absorbent, which makes it hard to eliminate stains.
 Read on as we discuss how to remove specific types of stains from memory foam mattresses.

 The best way to clean a dried stain is to attack it as soon as you discover it.
-While it might not be fresh, the sooner you attack a stain the better.
+While it might not be fresh, the sooner you address a stain the better.
 First, remove your mattress cover and machine-wash the stained cover in cold water with regular detergent, unless the manufacturer recommends otherwise.

 Keep in mind that not every mattress cover is made to be removed, and removing it may violate your warranty.